A printable PDF can be found at the end of this article.

 ORGANIZATIONAL RESOURCES DEPARTMENT

-One of five LWML departments; it includes the Growth and Development Committee, the Leadership Development Committee, and the Structure Committee.
+One of five LWML departments; it includes the Church Workers in Mission Committee, Group and Leader Development Committee, and the Structure Committee.
 The Vice President of Organizational Resources is the Department Coordinator.

 PAST DISTRICT PRESIDENT (PDP)